 Note: Here, you must drive on the right side of the road.

-Airports on both the islands are close to the city center – 3 to 5 kilometers.
+Airports on both islands are close to the city center – 3 to 5 kilometers.
 You could either have the car dropped at the airport, or ask your hotel (if you have already booked one) to arrange for transport.
-You could also avail for a moto taxi if you do not have much luggage.
+You could also avail of a moto-taxi if you do not have much luggage.

 A lot of them have spare 2-wheelers and would be more than willing to rent one out to you.
 While fares for motorbike rental are more dynamic, about 15 EUR a day would be a good price.

-If you’re not comfortable driving, or are a solo traveler, you might not want to rent out a 4×4 all to yourself.
-You certainly have the option of commuting by cabs.
+If you’re not comfortable driving or are a solo traveler, you might not want to rent out a 4×4 all to yourself.
+You certainly have the option of commuting by cab.
 These are most commonly found within the city, and prices are generally fixed.

 |Stopping them: Simply hail them by raising your hand|